logo

 The fennel plant has been appreciated since ancient times.
 It originally grew wild (and still does) in the Mediterranean region and its popularity spread across many cultures.

 The variety of fennel that is used in these fennel recipes is known as Florence fennel, or sometimes bulb fennel.
-Its roundish base, which isn't actually a bulb but tightly packed white leaves, is topped by green stalks ending in wispy leaves.
+Its roundish base, which isn't actually a bulb but tightly packed white leaves, is topped by green stalks ending in vibrant green wisps.
 Fennel has a mild licorice flavor that marries well with many recipes.

 florence fennel